 * Address student’s questions and learning needs about the placement site.

-* Communicate with the ACPE certified supervisor on a regular basis about fulfilment of the student’s administrative obligations and the responsibilities outlined in the clinical site agreement.
+* Communicate with the ACPE Certified Educator on a regular basis about the fulfillment of the student’s administrative obligations and the responsibilities outlined in the clinical site agreement.
 This includes the student’s clinical work, work habits and investment in the learning process at the placement site.

 In the context of the accreditation process, a person appointed at the Accreditation Commission level to read all of a center’s accreditation material and to review accreditation processes and procedures related to periodic reviews.
 The presenter writes a report intended to facilitate Commission discussion of the center’s request for review.